Tommy Lynn Sells: In media

-Eight years before his execution, Sells was one of the featured interviewees on episode two ("Cold-Blooded Killers") of season one on the Investigation Discovery documentary series, Most Evil.
+Eight years before his execution, Sells was one of the featured interviewees on episode two ("Cold-Blooded Killers") of season one of the Investigation Discovery documentary series, Most Evil.
 The interview was done by forensic psychiatrist Dr. Michael Stone.
 In the interview, Sells claimed to have killed more than 70 people.
-ABC News created a 10-minute mini-documentary Tommy Lynn Sells - The Mind of a Psychopath.
+ABC News created a 10-minute mini-documentary Tommy Lynn Sells – The Mind of a Psychopath.

 In 2021, A&E Networks original show I Survived A Serial Killer made an episode about the Fabienne Witherspoon story.
+The 48 Hours episode "Krystal's Courage," originally aired on September 4, 2010, recounts Sells' arrest and conviction, thanks in large part to the testimony of 10-year-old Krystal Surles, who survived his attack.